 Next steps

 There is momentum to develop a professional tour of Chelsea’s Story in 2021.
 Funding is in place and Director Pam Patel has offered to make the play an MT Space project.
-There s also interest from other communities should we get the tour going.
+There is also interest from other communities should the professional tour become reality.

 The primary audience would be the school boards; while it is helpful to draw on established relationships with teachers at specific schools, it is challenging to lay a strong foundation where the play and/or the toolkit and curriculum are embraced by the school board and offered to all schools.
-We are pleased with the attendance and feedback on Chelsea Story and complimentary events and the feedback we collected from audiences have convinced us of the need to continue our efforts to raise awareness and to work towards upstream solution to address human sext trafficking in Waterloo Region.
+Feedback from the audiences clearly point to the need to continue efforts to raise awareness and to work towards greater inclusion of upstream solutions.

-To make this tour viable we need to have a commitment from the school board(s) for the play to come into the schools. raised by the February 2019 event.
-Chelsea Story partnersDevelop a strategy to engage schools in order for the play to reach its primary target audience ensuring a tour is viable
+To make this tour viable a commitment from the school board(s) for the play to come into the schools would be an ideal outcome.
+The Chelsea Story partners are working on a strategy to more actively engage schools in order for the play to reach its primary target audience ensuring a tour is viable.

 The R.E.S.E.T.
 (Recognizing Exploitation: a Syllabus to End Trafficking) Curriculum will be implemented in the schools.
 This four-part curriculum for educators will provide the necessary information, tools and resources to discuss human trafficking with young people.
 The curriculum contains information on vulnerability, healthy and unhealthy relationships, social media safety, exploitation and more.
 Suitable for grades 7 and up contact SASC for details.

-The community engagement committee will meet to plan public awareness events and activities for February 2020 – for example, a film screening and panel discussion – wilThese activities will be supported by a social media campaign to continue to build awareness.
+The community engagement committee will reconvene to plan public awareness events and activities for February 2020, for example, a film screening and panel discussion – These activities will be supported by a social media campaign, to continue to build public awareness.

-of grade 7-8 students. -Organize readings to vice-principal caucus, with parent councils, among community leaders and in the community

 A final thought:

-Currently, our response to human sex trafficking in Canada is to address the issue after the harm has happened – through rescue; treatment for trauma, addiction, mental health or addressing pregnancy; enforcement and/or incarceration.
-Most of the focus is on victims and on preventing victims.
-This work is important however, we need to be a concerted toaddress the demand for sex with children and others who are vulnerable is a primary driver for human sex trafficking.
+Currently, our responses to human sex trafficking in Canada are limited to addressing the issue after the harm has happened through rescue; treatment for trauma, addiction, mental health or pregnancy support as well as enforcement and/or incarceration.
+Most of the focus is on victims and on preventing victimization through awareness raising with those who are most vulnerable.
+This is important work.
+However, the project partners believe that we need to go further upstream and address the demand for sex with children and others who are vulnerable is a primary driver for human sex trafficking.

 We must confront and eliminate the root causes of violence so future generations of women, children and everyone in the province, are safe to live their lives free from the threat of fear, exploitation and violence.